Mutum/EVA/README.md

 # EVA

-For EVA assignment 1, I have moved the submission file to Project_1 folder here in this repository.
+For EVA Session 1 assignment , I have moved the submission file to Project_1 folder here in this repository.